 - Never leave a note on your door that indicates your absence.

 Home Invasion Prevention Tips

 - While at home, keep your security system armed in the stay mode.

 - Never rely on a chain-latch for a partially opened door.

 - Alert neighbors to suspicious solicitors and service persons.

-- Verify the identity of workers before they enter by asking for ID.
+- Ask for ID to verify the identity of workers before they enter.

 - A wide-angle viewer or camera system helps identify visitors.

 - Download First Alert Booklet on Home Invasion Safety

 Having fire and smoke detection equipment in your home is only the first step in fire safety.
 Have you and your family discussed what to do in case there is a fire and you need to escape your home?
 Developing a fire escape plan is important for every home, especially those with children.
 Your escape plan should include two ways to exit each room, an awareness of how to escape your home in the dark, and a pre-arranged meeting place safely away from the home.
 For more Fire Safety Tips, Download First Alert Fire Safety booklet